PowdevOfficial/powdevofficial/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/PowdevOfficial](https://github.com/PowdevOfficial)

-- 💬 Ask me about **react, reactJS, typescript, javascript, mongoDB, html and css**
+- 💬 Ask me about **reactJS, typescript, javascript, mongoDB, html and css**

 - 📫 How to reach me **powdevofficial@gmail.com**